 A. Rise in Gluten Intolerance

 However, gluten intolerance is on the rise worldwide.
-Many individuals are unable to digest gluten and feel bloated, gassy or sick after eating it.
+Many individuals are unable to digest gluten and feel bloated, gassy or sick after consuming it.
 In some people, gluten can even trigger a severe autoimmune response that damages the intestinal lining and causes celiac disease (CD).
+This growing awareness has influenced comparisons such as multigrain atta vs whole wheat atta among health-conscious consumers.

-Gluten-free multigrain products are one such solution and offer a large variety to cater to the specific needs of the customers.
+Gluten-free multigrain products are one such solution and offer a large variety to cater to the specific dietary needs of customers.
 Furthermore, unlike whole wheat atta, multigrain attas can be customised to meet the consumer's needs.
-As such, there has been a rise in the demand for gluten-free or lower in gluten products, carb-free and lower in carb products.
+As such, there has been a rise in the demand for gluten-free or low-gluten products, carb-free and low-carb products.

 B. Refined Wheat Atta

-Refined wheat atta is processed industrially and available in the market easily.
-Wheat is generally milled in large automated plants where they pass through several roller mills and the bran, endosperm and germ are separated and removed from the wheat kernel.
-This refined wheat flour is whiter and softer making it more cosmetically desirable.
+Refined wheat atta is processed industrially and is available in the market easily.
+Wheat is generally milled in large automated plants where it passes through several roller mills, and the bran, endosperm and germ are separated and removed from the wheat kernel.
+This refined wheat flour is whiter and softer, making it more cosmetically desirable.

 Hence, health-conscious individuals are moving away from the overconsumption of refined grains and are seeking varied diets that include a mix of grains for better health outcomes.